vessels-js/Orchid/README.md

 ## How to use as a library

 The Orchid Tor client exposes a SocketFactory that can be used within a JVM application.
 More detailed documentation and code examples are coming very soon.
+[Tthis Stack Overflow discussion](https://stackoverflow.com/questions/29171643/java-tor-lib-how-to-setup-orchid-tor-lib-with-java) might be helpful for now.

 ## Authors

 Orchid was originally developed by [Bruce Leidl](https://github.com/brl) of [Subgraph](https://subgraph.com/).
 The original web page can be found [here](https://subgraph.com/orchid/).
 This README borrows heavily from there.

-This fork is currently maintained by [Masayuki Hatta](http://about.me/mhatta)([@mhatta](https://twitter.com/mhatta)).
+This fork is currently maintained by [Masayuki Hatta](http://about.me/mhatta) ([@mhatta](https://twitter.com/mhatta)).

 ## Acknowledgements